 Our Designated Governor for Safeguarding and Child Protection is Gemma Seakins.

-Our Designated Governor for SEND is Kitty Dearman.
+Our Designated Governor for Special Educational Needs and/or Disability is Kitty Dearman.

 Our Designated Governor for Health & Safety is Fiona Coombe.

-If you wish to contact Katharina or any of the Governors, please contact the school office.
+If you wish to contact Fiona or any of the Governors, please contact the school office.